 Rebuilding Macroeconomics is a research network structured around a concept of Research Hubs.
 Each Hub addresses a specific “real world” macroeconomic issue, chosen after extensive consultation with academics and the public.
 Hubs are settings for scholars and practitioners to explore and learn from each other, and to consider possible new methods of investigation.

-We will design each hub to exploit the potential for new policy-relevant ideas that can flow from interdisciplinary engagement.
+We have designed each hub to exploit the potential for new policy-relevant ideas that can flow from interdisciplinary engagement.
 There may be traditional and heterodox economists, practitioners and policymakers as well as a range of academics from different branches of psychology, anthropology, sociology, neuroscience, economic history, political science, biology and physics.
 Hubs will issue calls for pilot research projects to be funded by the Rebuilding Macroeconomics network.
 Hubs will have sufficient resources to fund innovative and risky research ideas.

 Macroeconomists typically approach globalisation in terms of greater market access.
 More goods and services are available for consumption, budget constraints are loosened by the ability to borrow and lend overseas and access to external asset markets allows greater diversification of risk.
 Yet the domain of economic policy is primarily the nation-state; fiscal and monetary policies operate mostly through the domestic economy.
 At this simple level, globalisation can be shown to lead to higher standards of living.
 Economists also have specialised models for specific markets, which can raise challenges to this macroeconomic approach.